aiverify-foundation/moonshot/docs/getting_started/overview.md

 ## What does Moonshot do?

 Moonshot provides ready access to test LLMs from popular model providers E.g., OpenAI, Anthropic, Together, HuggingFace.
 You will just need to provide your API Key.
-See Model Connectors Available.

 If you are testing other models or your own LLM Application hosted on a custom server, you will need to create your own Model Connector.
 Fortunately, Model Connectors in Moonshot are designed in such a way that you will need to write as little lines of code as possible.
-How to create a custom model connector.

 ### Benchmark